daffainfo/ctf-writeup/Foobar CTF 2023/con-string-cat/README.md

 > attach.......to get universe

 ## About the Challenge
-We have been given a server to connect and the source code
+We were given a server to connect and the source code
 ```
 nc chall.foobar.nitdgplug.org 30011
 ```